jwlsiu/Codespace-Python/README.md

 # Codespace-Python
 ### 1. Python Basics: [pythonBasics.py](/pythonBasics.py) ###
 * **Activity 1:** Write a Python program to print the result of the operations.
-* **Activity 2:** Write a Python program to divide two numbers, using the input from the user, and print the result on the screen.
+* **Activity 2:** Write a Python program to divide two numbers, using the input from the user and print the result on the screen.

 ### 2. Python Control Statements: [pythonControlStatements.py](/pythonControlStatements.py) ###
 * **Activity 1:** Write a Python program that accepts three numbers and prints "All numbers are equal" if all three numbers are equal, "All numbers are different" if all three numbers are different and "Neither all are equal or different" otherwise.